Xaviju/front-o-matic/README.md

 - Generator can be installed and tested.
 See later.
 - Grunt file is in early alpha, should be checked for improvements.
 - No deployment task for development or production prepared.
+Hard-coded so far.

 ## Getting Started